adilbekm/benford-covid19/README.md

 `usa_rank.csv` — File showing how each U.S. state or territory ranks from best to worst, based on how their COVID-19 case numbers fit into Benford's Law.
 The last column has the file name with the Benford plot for the location.

-`usa_output/` — Folder containing Benford plots for U.S. states and territories.
+`usa_output/` — Folder with Benford plots for U.S. states and territories.

 `world_rank.csv` — File showing how each country and province ranks from best to worst, based on how their COVID-19 case numbers fit into Benford's Law.
+The file is searchable.
 The last column has the file name with the Benford plot for the location.
-Note this file is easily searchable.

-`world_output/` — Folder containing Benford plots for world countries and their provinces.
+`world_output/` — Folder with Benford plots for world countries and their provinces.

-**To see original data:**
+To see original data:

-`usa_data/` — Folder with original COVID-19 data for the U.S. from [Covid Tracking Project](https://covidtracking.com/).
+`usa_data/` — Folder with the original COVID-19 data for the U.S. from [The Covid Tracking Project](https://covidtracking.com/).

-`world_data/` — Folder with original COVID-19 data for the world from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
+`world_data/` — Folder with the original COVID-19 data for the world from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).

-`extra/world.csv` — A version of the world data combined into a single file, showing the data in a more concise way than the original data.
+`extra/world.csv` — A version of the world data in a single file, showing the data in a more concise way than the original data.

 ### How to interpret the results?